Marion cast iron: Learn about your antique ironware

 You can just see the outline of the Erie Ghost Mark.
 Erie cast iron cookware was made by the Griswold Manufacturing Company.
 So it looks like the Marion Stove Company used Erie skillets as a template to make their own cookware.

 Determining the date of Marion cast iron cookware is difficult.
-Unfortunately, there is little information available, and the company seemed focused on producing heating stoves, ranges, and furnaces.
+Unfortunately, little information is available, and the company seems focused on producing heating stoves, ranges, and furnaces.

 This date is less than two weeks before the Great Depression.
 And I suspect production of stoves and furnaces did not resume after this date.

 Although using the 1900s indicates before the 1910s, it also covers the entire century.
 However, unless otherwise informed, I’d say most Marion cast-iron hollowware is circa 1888-1910.
-Any later than this date, I’d like to see changes in the design of the cookware.
-Such as the trend in the early 1900s of using insert heat rings instead of outside heat rings.
+Any later than this date, I’d like to see changes in the design of the cookware, such as the trend in the early 1900s of using inserted heat rings instead of outside heat rings.

-Marion cookware looks similar to early Erie and Wagner cookware.
+• Marion’s cookware looks similar to early Erie and Wagner’s cookware.

-The company focus on stove and furnace manufacturing.
+• The company focuses on stove and furnace manufacturing.

 how to tell the age of your vintage cast ion Marion skillet.